 The extent to which 10^{-4} is a special number cannot be overstated.
-If we had obtained any n other than $-6 \leq n \leq -3$, the result could have been discounted immediately.
+If we had obtained any n other than $-6 \le n \le -3$, the result could have been discounted immediately.
 Among the infinite possible integers, -4 is the most perfect one for new effects.
 The open question of new physics at this scale is discussed in [4,5], for example.
-The calculation of this scale in [3] was the foundation for the arrangement of the unit cell being such that the metric in \mathcal{H} should be obtained by the differences of the metrics in Σ^{\pm} , as in Section 0.2.
+The calculation of this scale in [3] was the foundation for the arrangement of the unit cell being such that the metric in \mathcal{H} should be obtained by the difference of the metrics in Σ^{\pm} , as in Section 0.2.
 The mechanism for metrical differences followed from the above calculation in which the disc's vertical rise is attributed to an asymmetry between contributions from the past and future.
 However, the problem of precession remains to be solved with formal equations of motion.
 Casting the motion of the disc as motion along a geodesic is likely to be productive because the expected vertical rise of the disc is already known.
-NEXT STEPS AND THE WAY FORWARD IN THE MODIFIED COSMOLOGICAL MODEL